monolayer/monorepo/docs/guide/schema-definition/constraints/foreign-key.md

 Read more about foreign keys in [PostgreSQL - Foreign Keys](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK)

-Use the modifiers `deleteRule` and `updateRule` to specify the foreign key actions
+Use the modifiers `deleteRule` and `updateRule` to specify the foreign key actions:

 ```ts